knokknok

 Step 5: Packaging and Branding

-• Regulatory requirements: Leave space for required text
+• Leave adequate space for regulatory text (ingredients, warnings, claims)

 Step 6: Regulatory Compliance